 Many times, nothing can replace the interactivity of live, in-person training, or perhaps your content is important enough to require ILT.
 But, after that—perhaps you need to push out additional content throughout the year to support that topic.
 Rather than hold another ILT, you could host a live webcast or release on-demand trainings.
 Simply follow it all up with built-in quizzes that accompany your video to confirm knowledge transfer.

 Roll out On-Demand Training Videos

 You can push out on-demand video by using lecture capture and a video platform to share your content.
 By hosting on-demand training for consumption anytime, you make it possible for students to learn when it’s convenient for them instead of fitting a specific day and time into their schedule.
 Additionally, if a learner is finding the topic difficult, employees can watch the videos as many times as needed.
-Corporate trainers can validate who has watched which sessions in any solid video platform.
+Corporate trainers can validate who has watched which sessions and view analytics down to the user level.

 Use Quizzing to Verify Knowledge Transfer

 Compared to paper quizzes or none at all, digital-based quizzes ensure that learners are engaging with your content.
 It also helps verify that knowledge transfer is taking place.
 Gone are the days of reviewing hundreds of paper quizzes.
-Now, corporate trainers can review the results within their video platform and analyze knowledge transfer within minutes.
+Now, corporate trainers can review the results within their video platform and analyze results within minutes.

 Use Surveys to Improve Trainings